fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Remove-ServiceFabricReplica.md

 ## OUTPUTS

 ### System.Object
-This cmdlet returns a **System.Fabric.Testability.RemoveReplicaResult** object that represents the operation result.
+This cmdlet returns a **System.Fabric.Result.RemoveReplicaResult** object that represents the operation result.

-## NOTES

 ## RELATED LINKS